Managing joint accounts in PocketSmith

 Viewing joint and personal accounts separately

-A number of areas of PocketSmith, such as the Budget page, will show you your combined earning and spending for all of your accounts/categories you have added to PocketSmith.
+A number of areas of PocketSmith, such as the Budget page, will show you your combined earnings and spending for all of your accounts/categories you have added to PocketSmith.

 Using the Dashboard